HeLa: Use in research

-HeLa cells were the first human cells to be successfully cloned in 1953, by Theodore Puck and Philip I. Marcus at the University of Colorado, Denver.
+HeLa cells were the first human cells to be successfully cloned in 1955, by Theodore Puck and Philip I. Marcus at the University of Colorado, Denver.
 Since then, HeLa cells have "continually been used for research into cancer, AIDS, the effects of radiation and toxic substances, gene mapping, and countless other scientific pursuits."
 According to author Rebecca Skloot, by 2009, "more than 60,000 scientific articles had been published about research done on HeLa [cells], and that number was increasing steadily at a rate of more than 300 papers each month."

+The many different sublineages of HeLa cells have each developed their own characteristics and can yield different results in the same experiment.
+As a result researchers should be specific about the lineage and batch used.

 Polio eradication

 HeLa cells were used by Jonas Salk to test the first polio vaccine in the 1950s.
 They were observed to be easily infected by the poliomyelitis virus, causing infected cells to die.
 This made HeLa cells highly desirable for polio vaccine testing, since results could be easily obtained.
 A large volume of HeLa cells were needed for the testing of Salk's polio vaccine, prompting the National Foundation for Infantile Paralysis (NFIP) to find a facility capable of mass-producing HeLa cells.
 In the spring of 1953, a cell culture factory was established at Tuskegee University to supply Salk and other labs with HeLa cells.
 Less than a year later, Salk's vaccine was ready for human trials.